lucidarch/docs/content/controllers/_index.md

 {{% /notice %}}

-Using associative arrays as properties has the advantage of disregarding the order in which the parameters are defined in the class we're calling.
-However, they should be only what the feature needs to operate.
+When using PHP < 8.0, associative arrays as properties has the advantage of disregarding the order in which the parameters are defined which helps maintain a healthy codebase when unit signatures evolve.

 ```php
 class UpdateArticleFeature extends Feature